-(b) Concentrated Hypochlorite Solutions.
+(ab) Concentrated Sodium Hypochlorite Solutions.

+(i) The concentrated sodium hypochlorite solutions used for drinking water treatment shall be certified as meeting the ANSI/NSF Standard 60.
 The water system shall provide an operational means to avoid the injection of significantly decayed hypochlorite solutions, for example by keeping records on site of the delivery date of the hypochlorite solution.